-The safety leading indicators and 5-S data was formatted into various reporting tools as described below.
+The safety leading indicators and 5-S data were formatted into various reporting tools as described below.
 These tools were distributed to personnel on the jobsite, distributed to offsite management personnel and posted publically in the common lunch area.
 The tools were also reviewed at monthly "Safety Leadership" meetings, which were attended by Johnson & Johnson, XL Construction, and multiple major trade partners.

 This paper will explore the methods used to track and report safety leading indicators as well as methods used to measure 5-S progress against established goals.
-Measurement of leading indicators of safety incidents will lead to a reduction in the frequency of safety incidents on the construction project.
-Measurement of 5-S performance against pre-determined goals will lead to better overall project conformance with the 5-S principles.
+The project team tested the hypothesis that the development and measurement of leading indicators of safety incidents would lead to a reduction in the frequency of safety incidents on the construction project.
+And that the measurement of 5-S performance against pre-determined goals would lead to better overall project conformance with the 5-S principles.